huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 Adding Lora increases slightly the memory associated to the model weights and substantially decreases memory requirement for the optimizer state to 12 * 0.2 = 2.4GB.

+Read more about PEFT and its detailed usage in [the PEFT documentation](https://huggingface.co/docs/peft/) or [PEFT repository](https://github.com/huggingface/peft).

 ## Using 🤗 Accelerate